clarivate/wos2vivo/README.md

 This tool requires access to the Web of Science Web Services.
 If your organization subscribes to the Web of Science and would like a username and password to use the Web Services, please email `research.networking@thomsonreuters.com`.

-The following is supported:
-- querying the Web of Science to find publications for a given organization using the [Organization Enhanced](https://images.webofknowledge.com/WOKRS511B5/help/WOS/hp_organizations_enhanced_index.html) name
-- specifying a date range for publications to retrieve
-- mapping this data to VIVO's RDF for loading into VIVO

 ###installation

 Python 2.7 is required.
 Install directly from Github: